Raúl Bobadilla: Basel

-On 3 January 2013, FC Basel announced that Bobadilla signed a contract until 2017.
+On 3 January 2013, Basel announced that Bobadilla signed a contract until 2017.
 He joined Basel's first team during the winter break of their 2012–13 season under head coach Murat Yakin.

 After playing in four test games, in the last of which he was injured, he made his league debut for Basel on 1 April in the 4–0 away win against Luzern being substituted in during the 77th minute of the game.
 He scored his first goal for his new club in the home game in the St. Jakob-Park on 1 June 2013.
 It was the only goal of the game as Basel won 1–0 against St. Gallen.

 At the end of the Swiss Super League season 2012–13 he won the Championship title with the team.
 In the 2012–13 Swiss Cup Basel reached the final, but were runners up behind Grasshopper Club, being defeated 4–3 on penalties, following a 1–1 draw after extra time.
 In the 2012–13 UEFA Europa League, Basel advanced as far as the semi-finals, there being matched against the reigning UEFA Champions League holders Chelsea.
 Chelsea won both games advancing 5–2 on aggregate, eventually winning the competition.